“More than 36% of university graduates and 68% of lateral hires do not join a company even after getting an appointment letter.”

 Regular updates help candidates in the pipeline remain interested in the company.
 Acknowledging emails and sharing updates tell potential hires that the company cares.
 Even drop-offs are unlikely to leave with a less-than-rosy view, entertaining the possibility of considering another offer in the future.

 Remember that unexpected delays reflect badly on company culture.
-Use your recruitment software to schedule automated and personalized updates for every potential hire.
+Use pre-boarding software to schedule automated and personalized updates for every potential hire.

 Currently, poor communication is the biggest pain point according to most applicants.
 With most of the hiring activities now being done online, the personal touch has been lost.
 Every update must be communicated to the candidate.
-Assessment tools help recruiters share accurate results with a candidate, giving them clarity about what’s going on.
+Pre-boarding software similar to shared above helps recruiters share accurate results with a candidate, giving them clarity about what’s going on.

 7. Candidate engagement